y777bish/y777bish/README.md

 👋 I'm Bartosz and I live in Central Europe, precisely in southern Poland.

-🙌 I’m interested in web games development, social changes by means of technology and solving logic puzzles
+🙌 I’m interested in web games development, social changes (by means of technology too) and solving logic puzzles

 * I'm keen on swimming, playing tennis and board games
 * Culture connoisseur (starting with literature and cinematography, ending with architecture)